Reviews You Can Rely On

 Though we assigned this metric the lowest weight, each blanket's features and design elements still impact the overall performance.
 We considered extra features like pockets, loops, and tie-downs, as well as those little things we noticed during testing that don't fall into any other testing area, like warranties and washability.

 The Kammok Firebelly has a host of snaps, zippers, and extra included straps that enable its spectacular versatility.
 It also comes with a waterproof rolltop stuff sack.
-The Rumpl is the only model we tested with four corner loops for tying or staking down on a windy day or hanging up to dry.
+The Rumpl models, Nomadix Festival, and Yeti Lowland have at least four corner loops for tying or staking down on a windy day or hanging up to dry.
 The Horizon Hound and REI Camp also have a loop for hanging your blanket.
-The Zefabak includes small pockets on the two corners that end up on the front of your poncho, which can be used to keep your hands warm — as long as you have relatively long arms to reach them.

 When it comes to cleaning them, each blanket differs in how you can treat it.
-All but three we tested can be washed at home in a front-loading washer on a delicate setting and air-dried.
+Most models we tested can be washed at home in a front-loading washer on a delicate setting and air-dried.
 Down blankets can have their filling re-fluffed in your home dryer on a gentle, no-heat cycle with a few clean tennis balls.
-There are a couple of blankets that require special care: the Zefabak Down (hand-wash, spot treatment only), and the Pendleton Yakima (dry clean only).
+The Pendleton Yakima requires special care; it can only be dry cleaned.
 Probably the most alarming blanket we washed at home is the Ektos Wool blanket, which sheds lint and color like crazy for the first several washes.
 We think it will probably last longer if you can avoid washing it as much as possible.

 Conclusion